 Autostar controllers have a large database containing many objects.
 The complete NGC and IC catalogues and many named stars are included.
 These database objects can be used in Autostar tours.
 CSOG utilizes this possibility.
 However, quite a few objects in CSOG are not part of the Autostar database and are therefor added as user objects.
 Mixing Autostar database and user objects in tours causes a difference in the object coordinates' epoch.
 Database objects use the epoch of the Autostar controller.
 It is unknown what exactly this "JAutostar" is.
 When user objects in epoch J2000.0 are added, this is cause for a coordinate inconsistency.
 User objects will be off by a little, compared to the objects in the controller's database.

-To work with this known issue three different types of Autostar tours are included in CSOG:
+Two types of Autostar tours are included in CSOG:

 - Database + epoch J2000.0, with a database synchronization star.